meta-hyphen123/Microshit/README.md

 ![image](https://github.com/meta-hyphen123/Microshit/assets/136706431/a12e8dc8-f4da-4995-a4fc-e640ea6f9e91)

-microshit works on any of the following operating systems:<br>
+Microshit works on any of the following operating systems:<br>
 • **Android** (Using the Termux App) <br>
 • **Linux** (Debian Based Systems) <br>